mnoby98/E-Commerce-Next.js/README.md

 # README => E-commerce web-app

-### All Product and items is dummy Data from Api <https://dummyjson.com/docs/products>
+### All Products and items is dummy Data from Api <https://dummyjson.com/docs/products>

 ### Features: